ckirkendall/kioo/README.md

 The server side tests can be run by `lein auto-test-clj` .

 To test the ClojureScript side you need to have [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) installed.

-Then you can invoke `lein auto-test-cljs` to run the tests.
+Then you can invoke `lein with-profile +react-15 auto-test-cljs` to run the tests with React v15 or `lein with-profile +react-16 auto-test-cljs` with React v16 respectively.

 ## Thanks